 So that everyone knows what we’re talking about, let’s start from the beginning!
-PSSM is a form of “tying up,” or, exertional rhabdomyolysis, which means “muscle breakdown with exercise.”
+PSSM (or EPSM, depending on whose lab you’re following) is a form of “tying up,” or, exertional rhabdomyolysis, which literally means “muscle breakdown with exercise.”
 Some classic examples of this are the working draft horse that gets Sunday off then develops “Monday morning sickness,” the thoroughbred who “ties up” after a race or three-day event, and the Arabian who develops this painful cramping of muscles during an endurance competition.
-While PSSM is related to these other forms of “tying up,” it is a unique, inherited condition in quarter horses, draft horses and warmbloods that has to do with how sugar (glucose) is taken up and stored in the muscles for energy.
+While PSSM is related to these other forms of “tying up,” it is a unique, inherited condition in quarter horses, draft horses, warmbloods and other breeds that has to do with how sugar (glucose) is taken up and stored in the muscles for energy.

 Here’s the current theory: First, PSSM horses are very efficient at pulling glucose out of the bloodstream and putting it into muscles because of heightened insulin sensitivity.
 Second, because of a mutated gene, the enzyme that transforms glucose into glycogen (the storage form of glucose) is faulty and instead transforms glucose into a different polysaccharide, one that is abnormal and unusable.
 Therefore managing a PSSM horse involves 1) limiting the amount of sugars and starches he eats, 2) providing fat for energy instead, and 3) keeping the horse’s muscles moving so abnormal polysaccharides don’t build up.

 As you’re finding out, performing these three tasks well is not easy!
 Current recommendations for the maximum amount of sugars and starches range from 10 to 20% of the total daily calories.
 To achieve this, you’ll probably need to have your hay analyzed (www.DairyOne.com and www.Equi-Analytical.com are good choices), then stick with that one hay source, if possible.
 If not, you may want to purchase hay cubes in bags, which have a more predictable composition.
 You’ll also have to be careful allowing your horse access to pasture, as there are certain times when the sugars and starches in grass are very high.
-Visit www.safergrass.org to learn when grazing is safe and when it’s not.
-I’m glad to see you’ve pulled your horse off grain (sweet feed, corn, oats, etc.) and are using a low-starch alternative.
+A grazing muzzle is a nice option here, because it limits the amount of grass eaten but still allows for turnout.
+I’m glad to see you’ve pulled your horse off traditional fortified grain (sweet feed, corn, oats, etc.) and are using a low-starch alternative.
 That’s important, because these horses still need a complete and balanced diet—not just forage—especially if they are being asked to perform.
-For people who can’t find a low-starch grain in their area, I recommend feeding a ration/forage balancer or multi-vitamin/mineral supplement.
+Choices for providing the correct ratio of vitamins and minerals include low-starch grain such as you’re using, a ration balancer, or a multi-vitamin/mineral supplement.

 Finally, it’s important to provide lots of exercise to PSSM horses.
 The worst thing you can do is put them in stall!
 Twelve hours max is the rule.
 In addition to as much turnout as possible, these horses do best if worked (lunged, ridden, driven) every day.
 In fact, some experts recommend two shorter bouts of exercise per day!
 Take your time warming up and cooling down, and if your horse has an extended layoff for any reason, start back very very slowly with him, adding on just a few minutes of additional exercise a day until he’s back at the former level of work.